-Prior to the organization of the Kansas Territory, there were a few well-traveled roads, notably the Santa Fe, Oregon, California, and Mormon Trails.
-By order of Colonel Zachary Taylor, in 1837, a commission consisting of Colonel Stephen W. Kearney and Captain Nathan Boone was appointed for the purpose of locating a military road from Fort Leavenworth to Fort Coffey in eastern Oklahoma.
-This road as laid out was 286 miles long and among the more important streams crossed were Spring River, Pomme de Terre, Wildcat, Marmaton, Little Osage, Cottonwood Creek, Marais des Cygnes, Blue and Kansas Rivers.
+Before the organization of the Kansas Territory, there were a few well-traveled roads, notably the Santa Fe, Oregon, California, and Mormon Trails.
+By order of Colonel Zachary Taylor, in 1837, a commission consisting of Colonel Stephen W. Kearney and Captain Nathan Boone was appointed to locate a military road from Fort Leavenworth to Fort Coffey in eastern Oklahoma.
+This road, as laid out, was 286 miles long, and among the more important streams crossed were Spring River, Pomme de Terre, Wildcat, Marmaton, Little Osage, Cottonwood Creek, Marais des Cygnes, Blue and Kansas Rivers.
 Fort Scott was located on this highway at a point about midway between Forts Leavenworth and Coffey.

 On May 10, 1849, Captain Howard Stansbury started from Fort Leavenworth and laid out the military road to Fort Kearny, Nebraska, which for some distance followed the California Trail from St. Joseph, Missouri, by way of the Blue River.
 Shortly after the establishment of Fort Riley, a line of communication was established between Fort Leavenworth and that post, which later was extended to Fort Larned.